emoose/silent-hill-decomp/README.md

 ## Contemporaries
 Konami games from the same timeframe may share code with SH, could be worth digging through prototypes/alternate releases:
 -  **Tokimeki Memorial \~forever with you\~**: has partial debug symbols which unfortunately don't match its executable, making any comparisons a bit harder.
--  **beatmania APPEND 5thMIX**: uses similar movie player code but doesn't appear to share much else, contains a Konami `SD` sound library that's completely different to the one used in SH.
+-  **beatmania APPEND 5thMIX**: partial source available, uses similar movie player code but doesn't appear to share much else, contains a Konami `SD` sound library that's completely different to the one used in SH.
+-  **Pachinko Dream**: source available, doesn't appear to share much (if anything) with SH, but seems to employ similar "SYS_W" structures holding things like current game state index.
 -  **International Track & Field** / **ITF2000**: SH contains unused graphics from it & seems to share very similar overlay/data handling code, likely has more in common too.
 -  **Konami International Rally Racing**: unreleased game that contains MAP/SYM symbols, shares the same `SD` sound library as SH (albeit a slightly different version)
 -  **ESPN International Track & Field (PS2)**: sequel of ITF2000 with debug symbols available, seems to mostly be a C++ codebase, maybe a rewrite, or a completely different engine.